EPAENERGYSTAR/epathermostat/docs/tutorial.rst

 .. code-block:: bash

-    # if using virtualenvwrapper / venv / pipenv
+    # if using virtualenvwrapper / venv
     (thermostat)$ deactivate
     $